-Born Floyd Collin Wray in Arkansas, he is the son of Lois Wray, a professional musician who often opened for the big acts of the fifties, including legends like Johnny Cash and Jerry Lee Lewis.
+Born Floyd Collin Wray in Arkansas, he is the daughter of Lois Wray, a professional musician who often opened for the big acts of the fifties, including legends like Johnny Cash and Jerry Lee Lewis.
 Growing up, Collin and his brother Scott would often perform on stage with their mother.
 As the boys got older, they struck out on their own, forming the Wrays Brothers Band.
 They soon became popular local performers across Texas, and also had success performing in Reno, Nevada.

 Earlier this year, a discussion with a colleague of mine revealed a mutual affinity for country music.
 It was a typical conversation that I have with fans that are around my age.
 We fell in love with the music about twenty years ago, don’t think it’s quite as good as it once was, but can find a lot of things to like from just about any era, including the current one.

 So in the 2010 version of making a mix tape, I offered to load up her iPod with a whole bunch of country music.
 A week later, she took me to dinner as a thank you.
 We started talking about the music that I’d passed on to her, and she told me that she was listening to the iPod while mowing the lawn.
 Suddenly, a song came on that made her cry.
 Full-out cry, mind you, not just a tear or two.

 The themes of love and loss have permeated country music for as long as it’s been in existence.
 This second-to-last batch of great nineties hits contains songs that are direct descendants of well-known classics like “Can the Circle Be Unbroken” and “I’m So Lonesome I Could Cry”, along with a Shania Twain hit that would have made Roba Stanley smile.

 1991 | Peak: #2